pypeit/PypeIt/doc/dev/development.rst

 Pull Request Acceptance Requirements
 ------------------------------------

 ..
-SOME OF THIS NEEDS TO BE UPDATED, PARTICULARLY HOW THE RESULTS OF THE TESTS
+TODO: SOME OF THIS NEEDS TO BE UPDATED, PARTICULARLY HOW THE RESULTS OF THE
 ..
-SHOULD BE POSTED TO THE PR
+TESTS SHOULD BE POSTED TO THE PR

 Once you've submitted a pull request, we'll review your PR and provide comments on the code.
 The minimum requirements for acceptance of a PR